-To strengthen state safety initiatives on the local level and to achieve community support for them, the LELs in Tennessee established 18 law enforcement networks across the state.
-These networks are made up of 22 law enforcement officers from agencies in groups of adjacent counties who hold regular meetings to discuss safety initiatives in their areas.
+To strengthen state safety initiatives on the local level and to achieve community support for them, the LELs in Tennessee established 22 law enforcement networks across the state.
+These networks are compromised of 23 law enforcement officers from agencies in groups of adjacent counties who hold regular meetings to discuss safety initiatives in their areas.

-By bolstering, strengthening, and encouraging the growth of the law enforcement networks currently in place, the network program significantly encourages and strengthens response to the THSO's highway safety programs.
-Network meetings serve as an important tool in training area law enforcement officials to implement the safety programs.
+By bolstering, strengthening, and encouraging the growth of the law enforcement networks currently in place, the network program significantly promotes and strengthens response to the THSO's highway safety programs.
+Network meetings serve as an essential tool in training area law enforcement officials to implement the safety programs.
 In addition, the increased cooperation and communication among neighboring communities benefit the counties, the networks, and the state.